Question 1

 Reaction is important and rubisco is really slow!

-Rubisco turns over only about 3 $CO_{2}$ per second.
+Rubisco turns over only about 3 CO2 per second.

 Protein engineers are actively working to improve rubisco to improve plant growth